-Prof. The Most Honourable V. Eudine Barriteau, PhD, FB, GCM Pro-Vice Chancellor & Principal, University of the West Indies, Cave Hill Campus Born 1954
+Prof. The Most Honourable V. Eudine Barriteau, PhD, FB, GCM Past Pro-Vice Chancellor & Principal, University of the West Indies, Cave Hill Campus Born 1954

-NATIONALITY: Grenadian

-DATE OF FIRST ELECTION: 2008

-TERM OF OFFICE: 2023
+NATIONALITY: Grenadian DATE OF FIRST ELECTION: 2008 TERM OF OFFICE: 2023

-Prof. The Most Honourable Eudine Barriteau was elected to serve on the Board of Cave Shepherd & Co.
+Prof. The Most Honourable V. Eudine Barriteau was elected to serve on the Board of Cave Shepherd & Co.
 Limited in 2008.
-She is a member of the Corporate Governance & Nomination Committee
+She is a member of the Corporate Governance & Nomination Committee.

-Prof. The Most Honourable Eudine Barriteau is an academic with numerous scholarly writings to her credit.
+Prof. The Most Honourable V. Eudine Barriteau is an academic with numerous scholarly writings to her credit.
 She serves on a number of Boards and Committees regionally and internationally.

-Prof. The Most Honourable Eudine Barriteau is currently the Pro-Vice Chancellor & Principal of the University of the West Indies (UWI), Cave Hill Campus.
-She has previously held the positions of Pro-Vice Chancellor & Principal of UWI, Open Campus and Deputy Principal, Cave Hill Campus as well as Head of the Centre for Gender and Development Studies, University of the West Indies, a position she held for fifteen (15) years.
+Prof. The Most Honourable V. Eudine Barriteau was the Pro-Vice Chancellor & Principal of the University of the West Indies (UWI), Cave Hill Campus until her retirement in August 2021.
+She previously held the positions of Pro-Vice Chancellor & Principal of UWI, Open Campus and Deputy Principal, Cave Hill Campus as well as Head of the Centre for Gender and Development Studies, University of the West Indies, a position she held for fifteen (15) years.

-In 2013, Prof. The Most Eudine Honourable Barriteau was awarded a Gold Crown Merit for her contribution to gender and development.
-In the 2019 list of National Honourees to mark the 53rd anniversary of independence of Barbados, she was awarded Barbados' highest national honour, the Order of the Freedom of Barbados, for her outstanding contribution to tertiary education and pioneering leadership in the development of gender studies and the promotion of gender equality.
+In 2013, Prof. The Most Honourable V. Eudine Barriteau was awarded a Gold Crown of Merit for her contribution to gender and development.
+In the 2019 list of National Honourees to mark the 53rd anniversary of Independence of Barbados, she was awarded Barbados' highest national honour, the Order of the Freedom of Barbados, for her outstanding contribution to tertiary education and pioneering leadership in the development of gender studies and the promotion of gender equality.